 In the midst of caregiving, we often fail to prioritize ourselves out of necessity and are faced with overwhelming stress, fatigue, and burnout.
 When we do it alone, we often don’t have time to dedicate to our self-care, hobbies and even routine personal care and can reach a breaking point that leaves us at risk, along with our loved one.
-Our caregiver workshops will prioritize each caregiver through peer support, emotional wellness activities, psychoeducation and resource exploration.
-We will also have clinical interns joining some of our group sessions and providing therapeutic exercises, which will include music, art, and somatic practices.
+Our caregiver workshops will offer peer support, therapeutic exercises, psychoeducation and resource exploration.

-Our workshops are a space to provide coping skills, resources, and bring together members with similar lived experiences to support each other.
-By providing this group in-person, we hope to give caregivers an opportunity to create a space dedicated to their wellbeing.
+These workshops are a space to bring together members with similar lived experiences to support each other and an opportunity to heal and recharge.
+By providing this in-person group, we hope to give caregivers a dedicated space to prioritize their wellbeing.

 Dates: Every 1st Tuesday of the Month (Beginning January 7, 2025)